 And finally, Apple advises you to disconnect the charger gently.
 You should also store that charger and cables safely and neatly.
 Use the wings on the adapter to roll up your cable and store them safely.
 You will need to make sure that you wrap them evenly and not too tight.
 This will reduce the footprint taken by the cables and it is designed to keep the cables safer, increasing longevity.

 This is a simple hack that you can use to reinforce your MacBook charger cable.
 You will need 4 times the cable length of embroidery thread.
 Tie the thread at one end of the cable and start braiding it around the wire.

 Make sure to leave no gaps so that it looks perfect.
 You can use different colors of threads to create patterns.
-This will improve the durability of your MacBook charger cable by quite a lot.
+This will improve the durability of your MacBook charger cable quite a lot.

 Wrapping the cable with Sugru

 Sugru is this amazing putty-like substance.
-It is the worlds first moldable glue.
-What’s amazing about it is that you can mould it into any shape before it sets.
+It is the world’s first moldable glue.
+What’s amazing about it is that you can mold it into any shape before it sets.
 Which is about 24 hours.
 Most importantly, it happens to be an insulator.
 After it sets, it becomes an extremely strong rubber-like material.
 Moreover, it can’t be priced easily, making it one of the best solutions to our cable issues.

 All you need to do is wrap Sugru over the broken or weaker portions of the cable to prevent damage.
-The only issue is that Sugru can get pricey if your planning on wrapping the entire cable as a single-use pack is about $9.
+The only issue is that Sugru can get pricey if you planning on wrapping the entire cable as a single-use pack is about $9.

 However, its reliability makes it worth it.
-Now, we recommend you cover the ends of the wires as they’re the weakest portion and is susceptible to tears.
+Now, we recommend you cover the ends of the wires as they’re the weakest portion and are susceptible to tears.
 However, you should definitely wrap the entire cable if it’s old or if you have a pet in the house.